Best Day Trips from New Orleans Under Three Hours

 We made our booking through Dr. Wagner’s Honey Island Swamp Tours, one of the original swamp tours in the area.

 I’ve done swamp trips in New Orleans before, but years before this last attempt.
-I remember guides back then feeding the gators marshmallows and other treats to get them to come up to the boats, snapping their jaws at passengers in awe of what they were looking at.
+I remember guides back then feeding the gators marshmallows and other treats to get them to come up to the boats, snapping their jaws at passengers.

 Well, it’s still a thing that happens.